rgambord/c99-doc/doc/sections/6/4/2/2/index.rst

 .. _9899_6.4.2.2p2:

+.. container:: snum

+   :ref:`2 <9899_6.4.2.2p2>`

-:ref:`2 <9899_6.4.2.2p2>` This name is encoded as if the implicit declaration had been written in the source character set and then translated into the execution character set as indicated in translation phase 5.
+This name is encoded as if the implicit declaration had been written in the source character set and then translated into the execution character set as indicated in translation phase 5.

 .. _9899_6.4.2.2p3:

+.. container:: snum

+   :ref:`3 <9899_6.4.2.2p3>`

-:ref:`3 <9899_6.4.2.2p3>` EXAMPLE Consider the code fragment:
+EXAMPLE Consider the code fragment:

 ::